nextflow-io/nf-co2footprint/docs/usage/extension.md

   Path to the trace file

 - **configModifications**:
-  By default the extension point uses the Nextflow config of the current run, including parameters within the `co2footprint` field.
-  This parameter is designed to change the config dynamically within workflow runs.
-By forming the union between the `co2footprint` field and a given map.
-  The changes here are exclusive to one single run of an extension function and do not affect the overall workflow run parameters.
-  In essence: This can be used to change the output paths of files, the carbon-intensity, and more for post-run estimations.
-Defaults to `[:]`.
+  Temporarily overrides parameters in the `co2footprint` block of the current Nextflow configuration for a single extension function call.
+The provided map is merged with the existing configuration and does not affect the overall workflow run.
+Can be used to adjust settings such as output paths or carbon intensity for post-run estimations.
+Defaults to [:].
   Example: `[traceFile: <Path_to_your_output_trace_file>, ci: <Your_carbon_intensity>]`